-Grammatical Range and accuracy accounts for 25% of weight-age in IELTS Speaking test.
+Grammatical Range and accuracy account for 25% of weight-age in the IELTS Speaking test.
 Band score increases depending on the range of complex and compound sentence structures used with flexibility and with least errors.
 Punctuations and sentence construction must be accurate.

 Practice IELTS Speaking: